sfdcbrewery/SFDC-FBMessengerBot/README.md

     - Make sure you select a page in the **Select a page to subscribe your webhook...** dropdown

 1. Visit the Facebook page you created in the previous step, and click the **Message** button.
 Type **help** in the chat bot.
 You can continue the conversation with the bot in the Messenger app on your phone or in the browser (http://messenger.com).

+Get the full code here at my repository.